Kitware/SMQTK/docs/release_notes/pending.gur_vigilant.md

   * Mongo session information block at bottom IQR app page now only shows up when running server in debug mode.

+  * Added document showing complete use case with IQR RESTful webservice using the IQR docker image with LEEDS Butterfly data.
+Includes expected results users should be able to replicate.

 Fixes